cashubtc/nuts/dlc.md

 See [the fees section](#fees) for more details.

+Proofs must be issued by a valid keyset denominated in the same `unit` specified in the request.

-Assuming the input proofs are all valid and sum to the correct amount, the mint stores the `(dlc_root, funding_amount)`, and marks the `inputs` proofs' secrets as spent.
+Assuming the input proofs are all valid and sum to the correct amount, the mint stores the `(dlc_root, funding_amount, unit)`, and marks the `inputs` proofs' secrets as spent.
 The DLC is then deemed to be funded.

 If the optional `atomic` field in the request body is set to `true`, the mint must process _all_ DLCs in the `registrations` array, or else process none of them.